mhinsch/rgct_data/README.md

 ### Scenarios

-Scenarios can be loaded using `-s <scenario> [options]`. `<scenario>` in this case is the name of the scenario file *including relative paths but without the .jl file ending*.
-I know that that's stupid but there were good reasons to do it like that at some point.
+Scenarios can be loaded using `-s <scenario> [options]`. `<scenario>` in this case is the name of the scenario file *including relative paths but without the .jl file ending* (there were good reasons to do it like that at some point...).

 Scenarios can take parameters.
 These have to follow the scenario name and *have to be given as a single string*.